andyatkinson/andyatkinson.github.io/postgresql-tips.md

 ## Tools

 ## Tools: Query planning

+### EXPLAIN ANALYZE

+This article [5 Things I wish my grandfather told me about ActiveRecord and Postgres](https://medium.com/carwow-product-engineering/5-things-i-wish-my-grandfather-told-me-about-activerecord-and-postgres-93416faa09e7) has a nice translation of EXPLAIN ANLAYZE output written more in plain English.

 ### [pgMustard](https://www.pgmustard.com/).
 [YouTube demonstration video](https://www.youtube.com/watch?v=v7ef4Fpn2WI).
 Nice tool and I learned a couple of tips.
 Format `EXPLAIN` output with JSON, and specify some additional options.
 Handy SQL comment to have hanging around on top of the query to study: